One of the Best Outdoor Trips on a Spring Break in Texas Hill Country

 A Fun Spring Break in Texas Hill Country

-Assuming you have camping gear, you are ready to go.
+Assuming you have camping gear and are ready to go.
 If you don’t, and this will be your first camping trip, I suggest you rent camping gear from places like REI.
 Don’t spend your money right away to buy all kinds of gear.
 Maybe camping is not your thing.

 If you don’t feel like camping, you can always stay in the hotel.
-Fredericksburg has so many hotels to choose from.
-Go find them here.
+Fredericksburg offers a variety of hotels to choose from.
+Find them here.

 Next, let the fun spring break in Texas Hill Country begin.